pawl/awesome-etl/README.md

 * http://tech.adroll.com/blog/data/2015/10/15/luigi.html?adrolldev

 ## Cloud Services
+* [AWS Batch](https://aws.amazon.com/batch/) - Allows executing jobs as containerized applications running on Amazon ECS.
+Also includes features for dynamically bidding for Spot Instances, integration with existing workflow engines, scheduling, monitoring, dependency modeling, and dynamic scaling/provisioning based on amount of work.
 * [Google Dataflow](https://cloud.google.com/dataflow/what-is-google-cloud-dataflow) - "Google Cloud Dataflow provides a simple, powerful model for building both batch and streaming parallel data processing pipelines."
 * [Amazon Data Pipeline](https://aws.amazon.com/datapipeline/) - "a web service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premise data sources, at specified intervals."
 * [Amazon SWF](https://aws.amazon.com/swf/) - "helps developers build, run, and scale background jobs that have parallel or sequential steps.
 You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the Cloud."